 Unfortunately, not being able to speak English, I struggled for the right words.
 I remember being confused even as I said, ‘Can you let me your colour pencils?’ – simultaneously thinking there was something wrong with the sentence, and being inclined to say ‘lend’ instead of ‘let’, but not knowing why.

 Not having consciously come across the word ‘lend’, I didn’t think it existed.
 There’s a lot to be said for subliminally learning stuff from our new TV, I guess.

 Then came the tests.
 I nailed every single one of them.
 I was scoring 99-100% pretty much across the board.
-I realised, at 7, after a childhood of living in the shadow of my sisters, that I had a gift.
+It occurred to me, after a childhood of living in the shadow of my sisters, that I had a gift.

 Some kids in my class got 0%.
 That was very perplexing to me.
 I was taking a shower when I got home, when I yelled out to Yin-chee (‘sister’ Yin, our servant-girl who was to marry my dad) and Min Foong, ‘Can you believe some kids got 0%?
 They’re so dumb!’

-It seemed to me that the wrath of the heavens immediately descended upon me.
+It felt like wrath of the heavens suddenly descended upon me.
 ‘How dare you call anyone dumb?!

 You’re going to be the dumb one and you’ll regret it for the rest of your life!’
-The verbal tirade went on, it seemed, forever.
+The verbal tirade went on forever, or so it felt.